This article is the continuation of Why I left Dubai and won’t come back, part 1/2.

 While many Arab countries are flowering during the Arab Spring, the UAE will remain the same.
 Why?
 Because the rulers make sure Emiratis are content with their existence.
 At the beginning of 2012, for example, all UAE citizens (not residents) have been awarded a 100% raise on their already inflated salaries.
 Where else in the world would this be possible?
 Of course you wouldn’t want to speak up against your country or those who rule it.

 Obviously, not everything about Dubai or the United Arab Emirates is awful.
 If it was, I wouldn’t have lived there for 4 years.
-But it is outraging for me to think that most people across the world still think of Dubai as some sort of “promised land” where richness and glam are awaiting you.
+But it is outraging for me to think that most people across the world still think of Dubai as some sort of “promised land” where richness and glam await you.
 Depending on who you are and, particularly your background, that might be the case.
 But: would you want to live in a place that, no matter how rich it is, still treats people like cattle?
 No thanks, not for me…